madcampos/madcampos.github.io/src/content/blog/2023/06/xml-is-not-dead.md

 ---
 title: XML Is Surprisingly Not Dead
 createdAt: 2023-06-30
+updatedAt: 2024-02-02
+updates:
+  - date: 2024-01-14
+    changes: Fixed link to feed.xml and added a link to the RSS feeds.
+  - date: 2024-02-02
+    changes: Added an image to the post.
 summary: A quick post about styling XML feeds and other uses for XML.
 image: ./assets/arcane-c-incantations.jpg
 imageAlt: 'AI generated image for the prompt: "an arcane incantation on an old manuscript with C++ code"'
-updates:
-  - date: 2024-01-14
-    changes: Fixed link to feed.xml and added a link to the RSS feeds.
 tags:
   - XML
   - web